 John G. Malcolm

-Mr. Malcolm received his B.A. magna cum laude from Columbia College in 1982, where he was elected to Phi Beta Kappa, and earned his J.D. cum laude from Harvard Law School in 1985.
-Following law school, Mr. Malcolm clerked for federal judges in the Northern District of Georgia and on the Eleventh Circuit Court of Appeals.
+Malcolm received his B.A. magna cum laude from Columbia College in 1982, where he was elected to Phi Beta Kappa, and earned his J.D. cum laude from Harvard Law School in 1985.
+Following law school, Malcolm clerked for federal judges in the Northern District of Georgia and on the Eleventh Circuit Court of Appeals.

-For ten years, Mr. Malcolm worked at the Department of Justice, from 1990 to 1997, as an Assistant United States Attorney in Atlanta, Georgia and as an Associate Independent Counsel in Washington, D.C., and from 2001 to 2004, as a Deputy Assistant Attorney General in the Criminal Division at Main Justice.
-Mr. Malcolm received numerous awards for his service at Justice Department, including the Director’s Award for Superior Performance by an Assistant United States Attorney.
+For ten years, Malcolm worked at the Department of Justice, from 1990 to 1997, as an Assistant United States Attorney in Atlanta, Georgia and as an Associate Independent Counsel in Washington, D.C., and from 2001 to 2004, as a Deputy Assistant Attorney General in the Criminal Division at Main Justice.
+Malcolm received numerous awards for his service at Justice Department, including the Director’s Award for Superior Performance by an Assistant United States Attorney.

-Mr. Malcolm is a member of the American Law Institute, Chairman of the Criminal Law Practice Group of the Federalist Society for Law and Public Policy, Chairman of the D.C.
-Advisory Group to the U.S. Commission on Civil Rights, and serves on the Board of Directors of Boys Town Washington D.C. and the Barber Family Foundation.
+Prior to joining Heritage, from 2010 to 2012, Malcolm was the General Counsel at the U.S. Commission on International Religious Freedom.
+Malcolm is a member of the American Law Institute, Chairman of the Criminal Law Practice Group of the Federalist Society for Law and Public Policy, Chairman of the D.C.
+Advisory Group to the U.S. Commission on Civil Rights and serves on the Board of Directors of Boys Town Washington D.C. and the Barber Family Foundation.
+Malcolm is a member of the American Law Institute, Past Chairman of the Criminal Law Practice Group of the Federalist Society for Law and Public Policy, Past Chairman of the D.C.
+Advisory Group to the U.S. Commission on Civil Rights, Past Chairman of the Board of Directors of Boys Town Washington D.C., and currently serves on the Board of Directors of The Washington National Opera and the Barber Family Foundation.